 What are the experiences of Muslims in the United States in 2018?
-This photographic exhibition (above) shares the stories of local Muslims who were photographed and interviewed by students from the Department of Anthropology at the Clark Honors College.
-Spanning a range of emotion, insight, and identity, these portraits share the stories of a part of our community frequently silenced and stereotyped.
-These portraits celebrate the diverse community of Muslims in the United States.
+This photographic exhibition (above) shares the stories of local Muslims who were photographed and interviewed by Clark Honors College students from the University of Oregon's Department of Anthropology.
+Representing a range of emotions, insights, and personal identities, these portraits celebrate our diverse Muslim community which has been frequently stereotyped and silenced.

-The paintings and written pieces presented here are based on an interdisciplinary, collaborative exchange between Anna Fidler’s upper-level painting students and Jennifer Richter’s graduate writing students in OSU’s MFA program.
+The paintings and written pieces presented here are based on an interdisciplinary, collaborative exchange between between Anna Fidler’s upper-level painting students in OSU's School of Arts and Communication and Jennifer Richter’s graduate writing students in OSU’s MFA program.

 Students from both classes read Bluets by Maggie Nelson, a lyrical, philosophical exploration of the color blue and a personal narrative of love and loss.
 “And so I fell in love with a color—in this case, the color blue—” Nelson confesses, “as if falling under a spell, a spell I fought to stay under and get out from under, in turns.”